- What is the Basque Culinary World Prize?

 - What is the timescale for the prize -nominations, long listing, shortlisting, etc.?

-- The nomination process will be open until 19 May 2017.
-After this deadline, the nominations will be first passed to a Prize Committee made up of academics and other leading experts with a connection to gastronomy.
-Between June 12-14, The Prize Committee will decide which nominations meet the judging criteria and put forward a ‘long list’ of the 10 strongest candidates to the Prize Jury.
-A decision on which of these 10 chefs should win will be made by the Prize Jury, by majority vote if necessary, when they meet in person in Mexico City in July.
+- The nomination process was open until 19 May 2017.
+After this deadline, the nominations first passed to a Prize Committee made up of academics and other leading experts with a connection to gastronomy.
+In June 13, the Prize Committee decided which nominations met the judging criteria and put forward a ‘long list’ of the 10 strongest candidates to the Prize Jury.
+A decision on which of these 10 chefs should win will be made by the Prize Jury, by majority vote if necessary, when they meet in person in Mexico City on July 17.
 The result will then be announced immediately.

 - Who is behind the prize?

 - The Basque Culinary Center (BCC) is one of the most prestigious gastronomic universities in the world, with a groundbreaking Research and Innovation Center.
 It was established in 2011 with the backing of some of the world’s most influential chefs to promote education, research and innovation in gastronomy.
 The BCC wants to change the conversation about the factors that make up a good chef and contribute to a deeper understanding of what cooking is about.
 It seeks to draw attention to the way that chefs are using gastronomy to improve society.

 The Basque Government are interested in promoting social inclusiveness, innovation and innovation around the world.
 Together with gastronomy, these are values of the prize that are already closely associated with the Basque Country – values they want to celebrate through the prize.